-Advice Note:

-For the purpose of Condition 7.2, emergency conditions exist when:

-a.
-The operation of the Kaimai Hydro-Electric Power Scheme has been compromised as a result of maintenance or a fault on any generator, associated control, or communications equipment or the transmission network; or

-b.
-An event outside the control of the consent holder occurs, such as a flood, earthquake, volcanic eruption, tsunami, forest fire, cyber-attack, or deliberate vandalism or sabotage to the Kaimai Hydro-Electric Power Scheme.

 MANGAKARENGORENGO RIVER

 Residual Flow

 The consent holder must maintain a residual flow in the Mangakarengorengo River, immediately downstream of the Mangakarengorengo Weir, of not less than 40 litres per second.

 Take and Diversion Limits

 Subject to compliance with condition 8.1 above, the consent holder may take and divert up to 7 cubic metres of water per second from the Mangakarengorengo River for hydro-electricity generation purposes.